A. K. Khandker: Bangladesh Liberation war

-Khandker was posted in the Pakistan Air force Base in Dhaka as Second-in-Command when the Liberation War began in 1971.
-He defected with Wing Commander M. K. Bashar and several other pilots in May 1971 and reached India.
-The then Bangladesh Government of Mujibnagar appointed him as the Deputy Chief of Staff of the Bangladesh Armed Forces, and was given the responsibility of operation and also training of the freedom fighters.
-He closely interacted with the senior officials of the Indian Eastern Command located at Fort William, Kolkata about training strategies for the Freedom Fighters as well as for overall operation.
-He established the first ever Bangladesh Air Force in Dimapur, Nagaland during the war.
-The Bangladesh Air Force with its limited manpower and resources of only 09 officers, 57 airmen, and 03 aircraft carried out significant numbers of operation against the Pakistani invaders.
+Khandker was posted at the Pakistan Air Force Base in Dhaka as second-in-command when the Bangladesh Liberation War began in 1971.
+He defected with Wing Commander Khademul Bashar and several other pilots in May 1971 and reached India.
+The then Bangladesh government of Mujibnagar appointed him as the deputy chief of staff of the Bangladesh Armed Forces, and he was given the responsibility of operation and also training of the freedom fighters.
+He closely interacted with the senior officials of the Indian Eastern Command located at Fort William, Kolkata, about training strategies for the Freedom Fighters as well as for overall operation.
+He established the first-ever Bangladesh Air Force in Dimapur, Nagaland, during the war.
+The Bangladesh Air Force, with its limited manpower and resources of only 9 officers, 57 airmen, and 3 aircraft, carried out significant numbers of operations against the Pakistani forces.
 He represented Bangladesh in the surrender ceremony of the Pakistani forces to the allied forces on 16 December 1971 at the Racecourse ground.
 He received the gallantry award of Bir Uttom in 1972 for his luminous role in the Liberation War.